 Study of the U.S. Institute (SUSI)

 Do you have an interest in southern Africa?
-Do you want to offer a student a glimpse of daily life in Seattle and the warmth of a local home for a few days?
+Do you want to offer a student a glimpse of daily life in Seattle and the warmth of a local home for a week?

-We invite you to host a university student from Angola, Botswana, Mozambique, South Africa, and Zimbabwe during this winter's Study of the U.S. Institute (SUSI) on Civic Engagement!
-The SUSI Weekend Homestay will take place from Thursday evening, January 26 through Sunday evening, January 29.
+We invite you to host a university student from Angola, Botswana, Mozambique, South Africa, or Zimbabwe during this winter's Study of the U.S. Institute (SUSI) on Civic Engagement!
+The SUSI Weekend Homestay will take place from Sunday evening, January 21 through a potluck the evening of Sunday, January 29.

-Hosts offer 3-night homestays for university undergraduates who are visiting Seattle for an intensive 5-week program sponsored by the U.S. Department of State focusing on Civic Engagement.
-Since students will live on the UW campus during the program (the College Inn), the one-weekend homestay is an important way for them to engage with local life and culture.
+Hosts offer 7-night homestays for university undergraduates who are visiting Seattle for an intensive 5-week program sponsored by the U.S. Department of State focusing on Civic Engagement.
+Since students will live near the the UW campus during the program (University District Residence Inn), the week-long homestay is an important way for them to engage with local life and culture.

-Hosts will pick up their students on the University of Washington campus the afternoon or evening of Thursday, January 26.
-Students will attend class on campus on Friday and then return to their hosts' home (via public transit, if possible) to spend the weekend.
-On Sunday evening, hosts and students are invited to celebrate the end of the homestay weekend with a celebration potluck dinner and cultural presentations.
+Hosts will pick up their students on the University of Washington campus the afternoon or evening of Sunday, January 21st.
+Students will attend class throughout the week, returning to their hosts' home (via public transit, if possible) each night.
+The students will have a free weekend to spend with their host families.
+On Sunday evening, hosts and students are invited to celebrate the end of the homestay weekend with a celebration potluck dinner.
 If you are not able to pick up or drop off students, we can make alternative transportation arrangements if necessary.

 About the Participants